-There’s always been a lot of emphasis is on album cover art – and why not?
+There has always been a lot of emphasis on album cover art – and why not?
 Visuals are often as an important part of the band’s image as the music contained within.
-Some album covers have become as iconic as the music (Pink Floyd – Dark Side of the Moon), some far more famous than the music (The Velvet Underground & Nico) and some are interesting but make absolutely no sense (Scorpions – Animal Magnetism).
+Some album covers have become as iconic as the music (Pink Floyd – Dark Side of the Moon), some far more famous than the music inside (The Velvet Underground & Nico) and some are interesting but make absolutely no sense (Scorpions – Animal Magnetism).

 That said, at the risk of sounding like a crabby-ass old hermit, the golden age of classic album art is gone.
 Sure, album art websites try to convince us to believe that Katy Perry, Amy Winehouse and Lady Gaga album covers rank among the greats; trust me, they don’t.
 It’s all over but the crying, so let’s visit a few album covers that have some connection to something else.
 Or not.